botv/jotto/README.md

 1. Use a [hash](https://ruby-doc.org/core-2.4.2/Hash.html) in Ruby or a [dictionary](https://www.tutorialspoint.com/python/python_dictionary.htm) in Python.
 2. Look up some cheatsheets on data manipulation (You are **not** permitted to edit my word list!
 3. Don't bully Dylan just cause he's an eighth grader.
+4. Also, don't bully Ben cause he will kick you out of the club.